Factor investing hasn't worked for over 20 years. Why do we still use it?

 Risk-based

 Taking the value premium, Fama argues that the value factor is risk-based.
 In the same video, Richard Thaler argues that the value factor is behavioural, stating that value firms "look scary".
-A (very readable) 1994 paper by Lakonishok, Shleifer and Vishny gives a very plausible argument (backed by lots of data) for the behavioural explanation.
+A (very readable) 1994 paper by Lakonishok, Shleifer and Vishny presents a very plausible argument (backed by lots of data) for the behavioural explanation.

 How have the factors performed in recent years?